 Bob Horner “Mr. Ho Mah”

-In childhood, we have far fetched dreams about what we might do when you grow up.
-Sometimes these fantasies have an element of naive careerism -- “when I grow up I want to be a professional athlete or a famous actor or whatever” -- but generally they’re not rooted in reality.
-At some point, our parent’s friends will semi-seriously inquire about our future life plans, and we might even have a cute answer, but rarely is it deeply considered.
+In childhood, we have far fetched dreams about what we might do when we grow up.
+These fantasies often have a wonderfully naive careerism about them—“when I grow up I want to be a professional athlete or a famous actor or an astronaut”—but rarely are they rooted in reality.
+At some point one of our parent’s friends might semi-seriously inquire about our future plans, and we might even have a cute answer.
+But rarely is it deeply considered.
 It’s almost never based on our aptitudes or any market realities.
-It’s just make believe.
-But, as we grow up and leave home, these reveries get replaced with acute anxieties.
+It’s all just make believe.
+Which is why, as we grow up and leave home, these reveries get replaced with anxieties.
 The playful imagination of what we might do for work is quickly subsumed by the dread of what we can do or what we must do.
-That trading of dreams for reality -- a right of passage in life for young adults -- is rarely thrilling.
-It’s sometimes depressing; and occasionally traumatic.
+That trading of dreams for reality—a right of passage in life for young adults—is rarely thrilling.
+It’s sometimes depressing.
+And occasionally traumatic.

 Eventually, if we survive our angst and make it through the crucible, we end up with something resembling a career.
-If we’re lucky, we find some version of success and make enough money to buy the things that we need -- and maybe a few that we don’t need, but really want.
+If we’re lucky, we find some version of success and make enough money to buy the things that we need—and maybe a few that we don’t need, but really want.
 Eventually, we’ll have something to lose.
 We’ll become circumspect.
-We’ll have long since stopped thinking about what we might become.
-Instead, we’ll get wistful and wonder what we might have been.
-We might even get consumed with retrospection and ask ourselves, “what was I born to do?”
+We’ll have long since stopped thinking about what we might become and instead, we’ll start to wonder what we might have been.
+Or we might become consumed with retrospection and ask ourselves, “what was I born to do?”
 We’ll look at our friends’ profiles on social media and consider the other roads not taken.
 We’ll listen to The Talking Heads “Once in a Lifetime” with discomforting relatability.
 By then, we will have been doing something professionally for decades.
 We’ll be pretty good at it.
 It’s what we needed to do.
 But we'll have absolutely no idea what we really wanted to do.
 Or what we could have done.
 Or what we should have done.

 Between 1980 and 1986, whenever Bob Horner was on the field, he was among the best power hitters in the game.
 He didn’t carry a gaudy average and he didn’t get on base like today’s players, who’ve harnessed the wisdom advanced analytics.
 But he almost always hit the ball hard or far or both.
 Unfortunately, he had several strikes against him.
 First, there was the rancor of his team’s owner.
-Then, there was the club’s performance.
+Second, there was the club’s performance.
 In spite of a wealth of offensive talent, The Braves were only briefly above average during his tenure.
-At third base, Horner was an obvious defensive liability.
-In comparison to the great third basemen of his day -- Mike Schmidt and George Brett -- he simply never compared.
-But his most obvious competition was back home in Atlanta.
+And third., there was the third base of it all.
+Horner was an obvious defensive liability.
+In comparison to the great third basemen of his day—Mike Schmidt and George Brett—he simply never compared.
+And yet, his most obvious competition was back home in Atlanta.
 Every year that he was a Brave, he played alongside Dale Murphy, who was just slightly better at everything.
-He hit for more power, drove in more runs, stole more bases and made fewer errors.
+Murphy hit for more power, drove in more runs, stole more bases and made fewer errors.
 And, to boot, he was taller, leaner, more telegenic and Christian.

-By the end of 1986, it was clear -- Bob Horner was who he was.
+By the end of 1986, it was clear—Bob Horner was exactly who he was.
 He was not going to get much better or stronger or faster.
 He would never be Dale Murphy or Mike Schmidt or George Brett.
 His hair would grow longer in the back though less so up top.
-He was good for twenty five to thirty home runs when he avoided injury.
+He was good for twenty-five to thirty home runs when he avoided injury.
 And he eventually moved away from third base, out of harm's way, and over to first.
 He was consistently well above average and occasionally even better.
 In his final season as a Brave, on July 6, 1986, he became just the eleventh player in baseball history to hit four home runs in a single game.
 Appropriately, The Braves still lost the game.

 At the end of that season, Major League owners colluded, refusing to sign any free agents and effectively depressing player salaries.
 Horner, coming off a pair of mostly healthy, mostly productive seasons, was a victim of the crime.
 Rather than remain on a losing team near the disdain of his owner, however, he did something completely unexpected: he signed a million dollar contract with the Yakult Swallows in Japan.
 Unwanted in Atlanta and undervalued in The Majors, Horner, still only twenty eight years old, became “Mr. Ho Mah” in Tokyo.